clostao/42madrid/ft_printf/README.md

-# Ft_printf: Imitate the behaviour of the original printf
+# ft_printf: Imitate the behaviour of the original printf

 #### The objective is not to imitate the whole function, only the main conversions.
 #### The conversions I had to do were char, string, hex, int, unsigned int, pointer and percentage.